How to measure your own myopia and astigmatism at home

 An Astigmatism Dial

-A ruler or tape measure with centimeters
+A tape measure with centimeters

 A journal or spreadsheet to keep track of your measurements over time

 Just google the first three and either print them out or buy them from wherever you like.
 I’d suggest getting a Snellen chart that includes both meters and feet for the sake of simplicity.
 I would also print/buy two of them.
 One for taking measurements outdoors in full sun and one for taking measurements indoors in both natural and artificial light.
-The other two charts can be used in your hand so one is enough.

-Measurements for Myopia
+Measurements for Myopia or Hyperopia

 For the Snellen chart just follow the instructions that came with it.
 Usually you’re told to attach it to a wall at eye height and stand or sit 3 or 6m (depending on the size of the letters) away from it.
 Then just read down the lines from the top until you can’t read more than half of the letters on a line.
 That’s your distance visual acuity.
 For a little more accuracy you should do this outdoors in full sun, indoors in natural light during the day, and indoors in artificial light at night and average the three.
 You should do the same with the other charts as well.